Biography of William Blake

-William Blake was an artist, illustrator and poet in the Eighteenth/Nineteenth Centuries
+William Blake was an artist, illustrator, poet and visionary in the eighteenth/nineteenth centuries.

 When and Where was he Born?